rose-collectionservices/collection-services-manual/10-PHYSICAL PROCESSING/readme.md

   		* Framed items should be stored on the art racks on L11 if space is available.
 If the frame does not have hanging hardware on the back, consult with the Rose Library Preservation Liaison.
   	 	* Unboxed objects may also be stored in other locations based on size and available space, including the L11 storage closet, the machine room, or on display in the Matheson Reading Room.
 * #### 10.8.4.7 Scroll boxes
-	* When materials come in rolled, they can be placed in scroll boxes for storage
+	* Rolled materials can be placed in scroll boxes for storage
- 		* Ideally, materials should be laid flat, but this option keeps materials safe in the meantime
+ 	* Ideally, materials should be sent to Preservation to be flattened, but storing rolled items in a scroll box is an acceptable option for items that are infrequently requested.
-   		* Should be used for materials that will see less activity in the reading room
-     	* There are two sizes for scroll boxes:
+    * There are two sizes of scroll boxes:
-      		* 4" x 4" x 28" with the label and barcode on the short end of the box (use the small box labels and place the barcode under the label)
+    	* 	4" x 4" x 28" --place the label and barcode on the short end of the box (use the small box labels and place the barcode under the label)
-        	* 4" x 4" x 48" with the label and barcode on the long end of the box (use the large box labels and place the barcode next to the label)
+     	* 	4" x 4" x 48" --place the label and barcode on the long end of the box (use the large box labels and place the barcode next to the label)
-         * Scroll boxes can stay onsite or be sent to the LSC.
+    * It is preferred to send scroll boxes to the LSC.
+Scroll boxes up to 48" long can be sent to the LSC.

 ## 10.9 Labeling boxes

 ### 10.9.1 Creating general labels